A Bayesian semiparametric Archimedean copula: Numerical studies

 The GOF measures computed were the LPML and the posterior estimates (point and 95\% credible interval) of $\kappa_\tau$.
 The results are reported in Table \ref{tab:realdata}.
 The best fitting model according to LPML is that obtained with a partition of size $K=10$ and Log-$10$.
 The sample concordance $\tilde{\kappa}_\tau$ is included in our posterior 95\% credible interval estimate $\kappa_\tau\in(-0.213,-0.098)$.

-The estimated hazard rate function $h(t)$ and the inverse generator $\varphi^{-1}(t)$, with the best fitting model, are included in Figure \ref{fig:realdata}.
+The estimated hazard rate function $h(t)$ and the inverse generator $\varphi^{-1}(t)$, with the best fitting model, are included in the top row in Figure \ref{fig:perealdata}.
 The solid thick line corresponds to the point estimates and the solid thin lines to the 95\% credible intervals.
-For a visual comparison, the blue dotted line corresponds to the function of the independence (product) copula.
-This confirms that there is a negative (weak) dependence between the age of the mother and the birth weight of the child.
+For a visual comparison, the blue dotted line corresponds to the functions of the independence (product) copula.
+Additionally, we include an estimate of the joint density as well as the corresponding contour plots (bottom row in Figure \ref{fig:realdata}.
+These estimates suggest that there is a negative (weak) dependence between the age of the mother and the birth weight of the child.
 The older the mother, the less weight of the child.
 This finding could potentially help the policy makers to focus campaigns to help the awareness of future mothers.